Take advantage of your holiday visit to check on older adults

 These easy fixes don’t take much time and can help older adults avoid common accidents so they can stay independent longer.

 - Quick fixes for bathroom, bedroom, and kitchen

 - More quick fixes for kitchen and around the house

-3. Have meaningful conversations about the future
+3. Start meaningful conversations about the future

 If you haven’t already started talking about aging and plans for the future, consider bringing up the subject at a strategic time.

-By DailyCaring Editorial Staff
+By DailyCaring Editorial Team